: A student must meet the following criteria: 1) be a U.S. citizen or permanent resident; 2) come from a

 Winter and Spring Training: Training runs from the 6th week of winter quarter through the end of spring quarter.
 A “2-week" break is issued for finals and spring break.
 Students must be available for four-hour blocks of time.
 Training takes place on either Tuesday/Thursday from 2:00-6:00 p.m. or Monday/Wednesday from 1:00-5:00 p.m.

 Summer Training 1 & 2: There are two accelerated training courses offered for summer students that run the length of both UCSD’s summer sessions 1 and 2.
 Students are expected to have 4 hours available a day as part of their training.
 Training will take place Monday-Friday for six weeks.

-: Applications are first screened for eligibility by the IMSD Program Manger and evaluated by the Admissions Committee.
+: Applications are first screened for eligibility by the IMSD Program Coordinator and evaluated by the Admissions Committee.
 Students are then selected depending on the availability of positions (24 students per year).
 If necessary, high school GPA is used as an admission criterion.